hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06c-BasicAPIs.md

     + define a change listener: `fileInput.addEventListener('change', function(e) {...}`
       + after choosing a file, the listener executed
       + start the reading of the file content, as a binary file: `reader.readAsArrayBuffer(this.files[0]);`
-      + once the file will be entirely read, the `onload` callback asynchronously called by the browser
+      + once the file entirely read, the `onload` callback asynchronously called by the browser
     + executed the `onload` callback when the file content is loaded in memory
     + pass the file content to the `initSound(e.target.result);` function to play